 The guns and crews of several of the remaining warships were removed to add to the defences of the city and El Morro Castle.

-Don Luis de Velasco, captain of the warship Reina, was appointed commander of El Morro, a role he performed with courage and resource until his death during the final storming of the castle.
+Don Luis de Velasco, captain of the warship Reina, was appointed commander of El Morro, a role he performed with courage and resource, until his mortal wounding during the final storming of the castle.

 On 8th June 1762, British patrols probed the lower slopes of La Cabaña, causing many of the Spanish to abandon the heights and withdraw to the city.
 The Spanish withdrawal was conducted in some disorder, guns being thrown into the harbour.
 A small Spanish contingent remained on the heights.